hydropero/hydropero.github.io/_posts/2021-01-13-ITInfrastructureProgramPart 1.md

 I have a couple extra operating systems in there due to previous projects but you should see your Windows2019.iso file at least.
 Highlight it and select choose, then start.
 You've now fed your computer a virtual disk, essentially what an ISO is, a virtual image of a disc.

 If your screen looks the same as the image below congrats you've made it to your OS installation screen.
 This concludes Part 1 of the Virtual Infrastructure tutorial.
 You are safe to close out of the screen and the VirtualBox application.
-You do need to attempt to install OS just yet.
-Instead, my suggestion is you create two more like this, except it'll be for our Windows 10 image this time around.
-Make sure when you're building the VM you select an appropriate title and operating system as show below.
+You do not need to attempt to install the OS just yet.
+Instead, my suggestion for you to create two more like this, except they'll be for our Windows 10 image.
+Make sure when you're building the VM you select an appropriate title and operating system as shown below (disregard the highlighted option, we're not installing a Windows 8.1 iso as you should know).

 ![osoptions](\assets\images\class_p1\osoptions.png)